godgiven-project/microUserManagement/README.md

 - Reset Password
 - One time password

-## Steps to Register
+## Steps to Register or Login

-makeVerifyCode
+1. makeVerifyCode

-VerifyUser
+2. VerifyUser

-Register
+3. Register or login

-## Steps to Login

-makeVerifyCode

-VerifyUser